Last Updated on

 Dining at Gaylord National Resort

-Though there’s a selection of casual eateries at Gaylord National Resort (Pienza Marketplace, National Pastime Bar and Grill), Getaway Mavens readers will want to experience at least one of the two upscale restaurants.
+Though there’s a selection of casual eateries at Gaylord National Resort (Pienza Restaurant, National Pastime Bar and Grill), Getaway Mavens readers will want to experience at least one of the two upscale restaurants.

 The Belvedere Lobby Bar, overlooking the atrium’s ground floor, is actually a Sushi Bar, and it’s thrilling to watch the Fountain Show each evening on the hour between 6pm-8pm, the lit up Capital Wheel, and beautiful sunsets while munching on Spicy Tuna Rolls and other raw fish delights.